alexeysas/sdc-behavioral-cloning/writeup_template.md

 ![alt text][image2]

 I split my image and steering angle data into a training and validation set.
-I found that my first model had a pretty comparable validation and training loss.
+I found that my first model had a comparable validation and training loss.
 However, the driving behavior was auful.
 Car mostly go stright forward and leaves the track immidiatly.

 My initial idea was to improve model by using more complex structure.
 I've tried adding more convolutional levels, pooling layers, non-linearities, playing with fully collected layers - hardly got any better results.